hkopser99/fourth-estate-newsreader/README.md

 ____________

-You are invited to recommend updates to Fourth Estate, which can include refactoring, added functionally, and anyting else that can improve the use and scalability of this app.
+You are invited to submit updates to Fourth Estate, which can include refactoring, added functionally, and anyting else that can improve the use and scalability of this app.

 -HK